Wangjw6/LLMob/README.md

 ```

 ## 🌷 Acknowledgments

-This project refers to several open-source ChatGPT application:
+Our implementation adapts several open-source ChatGPT application and have extensively modified it to our purposes.
+We thank the authors for sharing their implementations and related resources:

 - [Generative Agents: Interactive Simulacra of Human Behavior](https://github.com/joonspk-research/generative_agents)

 - [MetaGPT](https://github.com/geekan/MetaGPT/tree/main)

 The raw data used in this project is from [Foursquare API](https://location.foursquare.com/developer/).
+We select and process the data with enough records before using it in our project.